 The State of Alaska Traumatic and Acquired Brain Injury (TABI) program, in accordance with AS 47.07.030, funds non-profit agencies to provide services to individuals who have been diagnosed with a traumatic or acquired brain injury.
 Though these services are currently rather limited, the state has goals in place to:

 - Expand case management services into rural Alaska

 - Compile a statewide registry of TABI individuals for longitudinal data collection and evaluation of service delivery (AS 47.80.500)

 - Establish standards and recommendations for improvement of prevention, assessment, and care of persons with TABI in the state (AS 47.80.500)

-TABI Case Management: Person-centered case management services for Alaskans with traumatic or acquired brain injuries provided by Access Alaska and their Independent Living philosophy.
-Case management provides an opportunity for TABI individuals to meet with someone who can help identify needed services, assist in locating those services and providers, and continue monitoring and evaluating whether those services are provided over time.
-In other words, the case manager is not a direct service provider, but rather, someone who uncovers the health and social resources that the TABI individual may require for independent living.
+TABI Case Management: Person-centered case management services for Alaskans with traumatic or acquired brain injuries are provided by Access Alaska and by the Maniilaq Association.
+Case Management provides an opportunity for individuals with TABI to meet with a case manager who can help identify needed services, assist in locating those services and providers, and continue monitoring and evaluating how those services are provided over time.
+The case manager is not a direct service provider, but rather, someone who uncovers the health and social resources that the individual with TABI may require for healing and support and/or independent living.

 TABI mini-grants: Grants available on a statewide basis to Alaskans diagnosed with traumatic or acquired brain injuries.
 The maximum benefit per individual is $2,500 and pays for supplies or services that are not covered by other sources.

 PO Box 110680